-If you notice that Windows 11 is responding sluggishly than usual or suspect a malware has infected the device, the built-in antivirus lets you perform at least three different types of scans, including quick, custom, and full via the Windows Security app, Command Prompt, and PowerShell.
+When Windows 11 is responding slow and sluggish, or you suspect that a type of malware has infected the computer, the antivirus includes three different scans (quick, custom, and full) that you can use with the Windows Security app, Command Prompt, and PowerShell.

-In this guide, you will learn the steps to perform a complete virus scan using the built-in anti-malware solution on Windows 11.
+This guide will teach you the steps to perform a complete virus scan using the built-in anti-malware solution on Windows 11.

 - Run a full virus scan on Windows 11